vigetlabs/active_admin_associations/README.md

 #### Defining the columns you want to edit in your form:

-Pass an array to the `form_columns` method to define the columns that will have inputs on the form.
+Pass to the `form_columns` method a list of column that there should be inputs for on the form.

 #### Defining associations to manage at the bottom of edit pages: